Measurement of the Electron Magnetic Moment

-To measure the axial frequency $\nuzb$ needed in Eq.~\eqref{eq:Experimentalg}, a resonant circuit that is the input for a cryogenic HEMT amplifier is attached to the trap electrodes.
-The dissipation of current induced in the circuit by electron axial motion damps it with a time constant $\gamma_z^{-1}=32$ ms. The amplifier heats the electron axial motion to $T_z=0.5$ K. The 1-minute Fourier transform of the amplifier output in Fig.~\ref{fig:Lineshapes}c shows the noise and electron signal canceling to make a dip that reveals $\nuzb$ \cite{ElectronCalorimeter}.
+To measure the $\nuzb$ needed in Eq.~\eqref{eq:Experimentalg}, the current induced in the electrodes by the axial oscillation is sent through a resonant circuit that is the input of a cryogenic HEMT amplifier.
+The 1-minute Fourier transform of the amplifier output in Fig.~\ref{fig:Lineshapes}c illustrates the Johnson noise and electron signal canceling to make a dip that reveals $\nuzb$ \cite{ElectronCalorimeter}.
+Energy loss in the circuit damps the axial motion with a time constant $\gamma_z^{-1}=32$ ms. The amplifier heats the electron axial motion to $T_z=0.5$ K.

-Small shifts in $\nuzb$ provide quantum nondemolition (QND) detection of one-quantum spin and cyclotron jumps, without the detection changing the cyclotron or spin state.
+Small shifts in $\nuzb$ provide quantum nondemolition detection (QND) of one-quantum spin and cyclotron jumps, without the detection changing the cyclotron or spin state.
 Saturated nickel rings (Fig.~\ref{fig:ApparatusAndLevels}b) produce a magnetic bottle gradient, $\Delta B=B_2\left[(z^2 - \rho^2/2)\hat{z}-z\rho\hat{\rho}\right]$ with $B_2 = 300~\rm{T}/\rm{m}^2$.
-This couples spin and cyclotron energies to $\nuzb$ which then shifts by $\Delta \nuzb \approx 1.3~(n + m_s)$ Hz.
-The $B_2$ and $\Delta \nuzb$ are 5 and 3 times smaller than used previously \cite{HarvardMagneticMoment2008}.
+This couples spin and cyclotron energies to $\nuzb$, which then shifts by $\Delta \nuzb \approx 1.3~(n + m_s)$ Hz.
+(The $B_2$ and $\Delta \nuzb$ are 5 and 3 times smaller than used previously \cite{HarvardMagneticMoment2008}.)
 To rapidly detect jumps after the cyclotron and anomaly drives are turned off, the amplified signal is immediately fed back to the electron.
-This self-excited oscillator (SEO) \cite{SelfExcitedOscillator} is resonantly and rapidly driven to a large amplitude, even if $\nuzb$ shifts with amplitude, whereupon the gain is adjusted to maintain it.
-A Fourier transform of the large signal reveals the small $\Delta \nuzb$ that signals single cyclotron and spin quantum jumps.
+This self-excited oscillator (SEO) \cite{SelfExcitedOscillator} resonantly and rapidly drives itself to a large amplitude even if $\nuzb$ shifts with amplitude, whereupon the gain is adjusted to maintain the amplitude.
+A Fourier transform of the large signal reveals the small $\Delta \nuzb$ that signals cyclotron and spin jumps.

 Quantum jump spectroscopy produces anomaly and cyclotron resonances (Fig.~\ref{fig:Lineshapes}a-b) from which to extract $\nuab$ and $\fcb$ to use in Eq.~\eqref{eq:Experimentalg}.
 Cyclotron and anomaly quantum jump trials are alternated.
-The magnetic field drift of 0.2~ppb/hr in the new apparatus is slow enough that we can correct the magnetic field using a quadratic fit to the lowest cyclotron drive frequency that produced an excitation.
-Each trial starts with the electron in the spin-up ground state, $\left|n=0,m_s=1/2\right\rangle$, and 5 s of axial magnetron sideband cooling \cite{VanDyckMagnetronCoolingLimit,Review}.
+The magnetic field drift of 0.2~ppb/hr in the new apparatus is slow enough to correct using a quadratic fit to the lowest cyclotron drive frequencies that produce excitations.
+Each cyclotron and anomaly quantum jump trial starts with resonant anomaly and cyclotron drives that prepare the electron in the spin-up ground state, $\left|n=0,m_s=1/2\right\rangle$, followed by 1~s of axial magnetron sideband cooling \cite{VanDyckMagnetronCoolingLimit,Review}.